souldern/souldern.github.io/home/announcements/cats-microchip.md

 (Banbury).
 All chipping must be completed between October 1st – October 31st.

-*_To have your cat micro chipped, please call the vets directly for an appointment, referencing Cherwell Cats Protection micro chipping scheme._*
+<b><i>To have your cat micro chipped, please call the vets directly for an appointment,
+referencing Cherwell Cats Protection micro chipping scheme.</i></b>

 Pet owners must live in postcode(s) – OX5, OX15, OX16, OX17, OX25, OX26, OX27 or
 NN13 to be eligible.